earlution/dev-toolkit/KB/Documentation/User_Docs/framework-dependency-usage-guide.md

 ## Overview

-This guide explains how to use Vibe Dev Kit frameworks after installation.
+This guide explains how to use AI Dev Kit frameworks after installation.
 It covers configuration, basic usage, integration with your project, and best practices for managing framework dependencies.

 **Prerequisites:** You should have completed the [Installation Guide](framework-dependency-installation-guide.md) and have at least one framework installed.